polarsignals/vscode-extension/README.md

 1. **Polar Signals Cloud**: Uses OAuth to sign in with your Polar Signals account
 2. **Self-hosted Parca**: Connects to a local or remote Parca instance (no authentication)

+Or you can run the setup wizard via Command Palette: **Polar Signals: Setup Mode**.

 ## Usage

 ### Quick Start with Presets